All You Need to Know About Identifying and Treating Sensitive Skin

 Why EU-Regulated Formulas Matter for Sensitive Skin

-The European Union restricts or outright bans over 2,400 substances in cosmetic products.
-The U.S. FDA has banned or restricted fewer than 30.
-This means that compounds documented to disrupt the skin barrier, sensitize immune responses, and alter the skin microbiome — including methylisothiazolinone, many formaldehyde releasers, and certain synthetic fragrances — remain legally permitted in U.S. cosmetics while prohibited in EU products.
+The European Union restricts or prohibits well over a thousand substances in cosmetic products.
+The U.S. has historically restricted a far shorter list.
+This means compounds documented to disrupt the skin barrier, sensitize immune responses, and alter the skin microbiome — including methylisothiazolinone, several formaldehyde releasers, and certain fragrance allergens — are treated far more strictly in EU products than in U.S. ones.

-For people with sensitive skin, this regulatory gap is clinically significant.
-A product manufactured in the EU under EU Cosmetics Regulation (EC) 1223/2009 has passed a significantly stricter safety assessment before reaching the shelf.
-Kapyderm USA products — manufactured by Laboratorios Kapyderm in Spain — are formulated to EU regulatory standards.
-Every formula is fragrance-free, alcohol-free, synthetic-preservative-free, and EU-compliant — not because these exclusions are a marketing claim, but because EU law requires them.
+For people with sensitive skin, that gap matters.
+A product formulated under EU Cosmetics Regulation (EC) 1223/2009 has passed a stricter safety assessment before reaching the shelf.
+Kapyderm products — manufactured by Laboratorios Kapyderm in Spain — are formulated to EU regulatory standards, and the line goes further than the regulation requires: formulas are made without added fragrance, without denatured alcohol, and without the synthetic preservatives most associated with contact sensitization.
+The regulation sets the floor; those exclusions are a formulation choice on top of it.

 The Kapystetik Protocol for Sensitive and Reactive Skin

-The Kapystetik line is Kapyderm USA's clinical body and skin care system — formulated under the same EU-regulated, plant-based, pharmaceutical-standard approach as the dermotricology scalp line.
+The Kapystetik line is Kapyderm's clinical body and skin care system — formulated under the same EU-regulated, plant-based approach as the dermotricology scalp line.
 For sensitive and reactive skin, the protocol follows a simple principle: restore before you treat.

 You cannot exfoliate, brighten, or actively treat a compromised barrier without first stabilizing it.
 Every step in the Kapystetik protocol is designed to do one of three things: remove what's disrupting the barrier, replace what the barrier has lost, or protect what's been rebuilt.